 Cambridge is becoming a world centre for wildlife conservation, with Fauna and Flora International, Birdlife International and the World Conservation Monitoring Centre based here.
 You’ll have opportunities to attend lectures and visit specialist museums and libraries in the city.
 If you’re interested in captive animal behaviour, you can access the facilities at the College of West Anglia, Cambridge.

-Our course is recognised by the Society of Biology's degree-recognition scheme.
+Our course is recognised by the Royal Society of Biology's degree-recognition scheme.

 Our course will open up a world of professional careers relating to the biology of animals.
 You’ll have good general training as a scientist, so you could choose to work in the field, in the laboratory, or both – and anywhere in the world.